-The Corporation has entered into an employment agreement for an indeterminate term with Robert Desautels, Senior Vice President, Technology, Strategy and Operations of the Corporation.
+The Corporation has entered into an employment agreement for an indeterminate term with Robert Desautels, Chief Technology Officer of the Corporation.
 In addition to his base salary, Mr. Desautels is eligible to receive a performance bonus calculated as a percentage of his annual base salary and tied to attaining objectives which are determined on an annual basis.
 Mr. Desautels' remuneration is reviewed annually by the President of the Corporation and approved by the CCGC.
 Pursuant to his employment agreement, Mr. Desautels has given, among other things, a non-disclosure undertaking to the Corporation.
-In the event of the termination of Mr. Desautels' employment without reasonable cause, including a change of control of the Corporation, he is entitled to receive payment in an amount equal to one month of his base salary per completed year of service, with a maximum of twelve months being payable.
-The amount that would have been payable to Mr. Desautels if the Corporation had terminated his employment without reasonable cause as at March 31, 2018, or if a change of control had taken place on March 31, 2018, is \$84,583.
+In the event of the termination of Mr. Desautels' employment without reasonable cause, he is entitled to receive payment in an amount equal to one month of his base salary per completed year of service plus an amount corresponding to the average of the last two years in proportion to the number of months of his leave period, for a maximum total compensation of twelve months.
+In the event of a change of control of the Corporation, Mr. Desautels is entitled to receive payment in an amount equal to his annual compensation, that is, his base salary for the current year plus an amount corresponding to the average of the last two years of bonuses approved by the Board of Directors.
+The amount that would have been payable to Mr. Desautels if a change of control had taken place on March 31, 2019 is \$267,478 and the amount that he would have been entitled to receive if the Corporation had terminated his employment without reasonable cause as at March 31, 2019 is \$111,449.